TheCraftedGem/incentivize/README.md

 ## Nouns & Verbs

 ### Nouns
 **Contributors:** the people who work on open source projects and are in turn rewarded with Lumens from the Project Fund.
+Contributor's can be anyone who contributes to a GitHub project.
+From opening issues, making comments, opening  or reviewing pull requests.
+Any person who complete's an action on the open source GitHub Project is contributing.

 **Supporters:** the people who choose projects to support by adding lumens to the project fund.
+Supporters are anyone who is motivated to support a project by backing it with Lumens.
+It could be the owner of the repository, a business, or just a single person who uses this open source tool and wants to motivate others to improve it.

 **Lumens:** Stellar's cryptocurrency (XLM) that will be used to incentvize projects and reward contributors.